Skip to content

 What Does This Article Cover?

-Some solutions require obtaining all value changes from a historian, including late-arriving data.
+Some solutions require obtaining value changes from a historian, including late-arriving data.
 This article provides starter solutions for this specific scenario.

 What is late-arriving data?